Explore the Gorge

 Can you see Multnomah Falls without hiking?

-Yes, the best view is from the bottom.
+Yes, the best view is from the bottom right by the road.

 04.